-This section explains how you set up a commit/edge configuration on Linux.
-It assumes that you have an existing server that you want to convert to a commit server.
+This section explains how you set up a commit/edge configuration.
+It assumes that you have an existing server that you want to convert to a commit server and that you are familiar with Perforce server management and operation.
 For the sake of this example, we'll assume that the existing server is in Chicago, and that we need to set up an edge server at a remote site in Tokyo.

-- Commit server P4PORT=chicago.perforce.com:1666 P4ROOT=/chicago/p4root - Edge server P4PORT=tokyo.perforce.com:1666 P4ROOT=/tokyo/p4root
+- Commit serverP4PORT=chicago.perforce.com:1666 P4ROOT=/chicago/p4root - Edge serverP4PORT=tokyo.perforce.com:1666 P4ROOT=/tokyo/p4root